Boyle-Lab/SEMpl/README.md

 ## Demo

 We include a small of generation of the SEM for HNF4A in HepG2 cells.
-Execution time of this demo is approximately XX seconds on 20 threads.
+Execution time of this demo is approximately 6791 seconds on 20 threads.
 The expected output is:
 ```
 Running Iterative SEM building..
         PWM: examples/MA0114.1.pwm